MPI-IS/Grassmann-Averages-PCA/README.txt

 The library is an implementation of the Robust PCA using Grassmann averages and presented in the paper:

-  "Grassmann averages for scalable robust PCA", Søren Hauberg, Aasa Feragen and Michael J. Black, CVPR 2014.
+  "Grassmann averages for scalable robust PCA", S¿ren Hauberg, Aasa Feragen and Michael J. Black, CVPR 2014.